gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 ## Conclusion

-You're now equipped with the skills to use GA Analytics.
-For deeper insights, peruse our documentation or consult the GA Community.
-With knowledge of GA Universe's low-code/no-code development capabilities, we're eager to see your creations.
+You're now equipped with the skills to use General Admin Analytics.
+For deeper insights, peruse our documentation or consult the General Admin Community.
+With knowledge of General Admin's low-code/no-code development capabilities, we're eager to see your creations.
 Keep innovating.